-I had an interesting experience the other day when doing a purchase and return mystery shop at a high-end shoe store.
+I had an interesting experience while doing a purchase and return mystery shop at a high-end shoe store.

 My job was to go in and purchase shoes around $200, and then return them the next day.
 Because I try to stay away from credit cards as much as possible, I paid cash.
 This particular store prides itself on customer service, and had me fill out customer paperwork when I made the purchase.
 I gave my real first name, but a fake last name, as I’m always paranoid that people will Google me and discover I’m a shopper.